day8/re-frame/docs/README.md

 ### Introduction
-This section contains a WIP rewrite of the existing README into a number of smaller documents, with a different way of explaining re-frame.
+This first section contains a WIP rewrite of the existing README into a number of smaller documents, with a different way of explaining re-frame.
 - [re-frame's New README (soon)](NewREADME.md)
 - [App State](ApplicationState.md)